Enacted on March 1, 2008

 - Editor-in-Chief is responsible for correcting errors that may occur in the process of publication, and shall disclose the corrections in writing.

-- The Editorial Committee shall review the violation of research ethics, such as duplicate publications, plagiarism, counterfeit and falsification, after which the Ethics Committee shall make the final decision following deliberation.
+- The Editorial Board shall review the violation of research ethics, such as duplicate publications, plagiarism, counterfeit and falsification, after which the Ethics Committee shall make the final decision following deliberation.

 Article 6.
 Violation of Ethical Principles for Research